These guides are AI-generated educational summaries — not legal or medical advice.

 Assuming the examiner will count disfigurement characteristics without prompting

-Why: The examiner may focus on the most obvious features and miss subtle characteristics like mild hypopigmentation, slight induration, or marginal surface contour changes.
+The examiner may focus on the most obvious features and miss subtle characteristics like mild hypopigmentation, slight induration, or marginal surface contour changes.
 Each missed characteristic can mean the difference between a 10%, 30%, 50%, or 80% rating.

-Do this instead: Review the eight official disfigurement characteristics beforehand (adherence to underlying tissue, hyperpigmentation, hypopigmentation, elevated contour, depressed contour, abnormal texture, induration/inflexibility, missing underlying soft tissue) and point out each one you believe applies to your scars.
+Instead: Review the eight official disfigurement characteristics beforehand (adherence to underlying tissue, hyperpigmentation, hypopigmentation, elevated contour, depressed contour, abnormal texture, induration/inflexibility, missing underlying soft tissue) and point out each one you believe applies to your scars.

 Impact: 10%, 30%, 50%, 80% (DC 7800)